About the course

 You will begin your course as a probationary research student (PRS) and you will be monitored and assessed regularly via completion of termly reports by you and your supervisors through the Graduate Supervision Reporting (GSR) system.

-You will be expected to transfer your status from PRS to DPhil (PhD) before the end of your fourth term.
+You will be expected to transfer your status from PRS to DPhil (PhD) before the end of your fourth term if you are a full-time student.
+Part-time students must complete a minimum of four terms before applying for transfer, with a maximum time limit of 8 terms.
 For this, you will be required to submit a written report summarising your progress to date, which you will then discuss and defend in an oral examination (a transfer viva).

-During your third year you will need to confirm your DPhil status through a formal assessment to ensure that you are on course to complete your studies within the three- to four-year time frame.
+During your third year you will need to confirm your DPhil status through a formal assessment to ensure that you are on course to complete your studies within the three- to four-year time frame expected for a full-time student.
+Part-time students cannot transfer before having completed 12 terms, with a maximum time limit of 18 terms.
 You will be required to give a presentation and attend an interview.

 The doctoral work will culminate in a thesis that will be defended in an oral examination (viva voce) after three or at most four years from the date of admission.